wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 {lang="text",linenos=off}
     $ python manage.py startapp rango

 The `startapp` command creates a new directory within your project's root.
-Unsurprisingly, this directory is called `rango` - and contained within it are another five Python scripts:
+Unsurprisingly, this directory is called `rango` - and contained within it are a number of Python scripts:

 - another `__init__.py`, serving the exact same purpose as discussed previously;
 - `admin.py`, where you can register your models so that you can benefit from some Django machinery which creates an admin interface for you;